-Over the holidays, I watched a new TV series.
+Over the holidays, I watched the final season of an amazing TV show.

 It was one of those ones that a friend recommends with the pre-warning that it’s just an ‘easy watch’, ‘nothing too serious’, ‘it won’t keep you on the edge of your seat’.